 - Sailing is also a popular activity in this region of North Carolina, and visitors can acquire lessons, charters, and vessels through local establishments like Wrightsville Performance Sailing or Sail Ava Grace Charters.

 - For an easier and more leisurely trek, visitors can get their toes wet with a kayaking or canoe expedition.
 A number of beach gear companies and watersports stores offer kayak or canoe rentals on an hourly, daily, or weekly basis.

-- Transient mariners who want the best access to area attractions should check out marinas along the Wrightsville Beach Causeway and in the heart of neighboring Downtown Wilmington.
+- Transient mariners who want the best access to area attractions should check out marinas along the Wrightsville Beach Causeway and in the heart of neighboring Downtown Wilmington, NC.
 These marinas are often walking-distance close to local attractions, shops, and restaurants.

 - Book a boat slip, cruise, or adventure well in advance – especially if your visit coincides with one of the region’s big annual festivals, like the Azalea Festival or Riverfest.
 During these busy times, transient boat slips and / or boating trips can fill up quickly.

 - Visitors who want to bring along a boat will want to consider booking a “soundfront” or waterfront vacation rental.
 These properties can have mariner-friendly extras, such as on-site and /or community docks and boat ramps.